Agent Skills: Extension Creator

 • If extension needs constants, create constants.ts

-• If extension has UI components, create .jsx files for components (recommended for components > 20 lines)
+• If extension has placement-based UI components, create .jsx files for components (recommended for components > 20 lines)

 Preconditions